munt/munt/mt32emu_win32drv/README.txt

 Upgrading
 ---------

-Run drvsetup.exe to upgrade the driver.
-You may also need to check the configuration file mt32emu.ini for new configuration variables.
+Run "drvsetup.exe install" to upgrade the driver.
+The configuration you set using the main UI-enabled application will apply to the internal synth engine as well.

                              OR